 Individual retirement accounts (IRAs) provide taxpayers who have earned compensation, such as salaries, wages, tips, commissions and bonuses, with a means of setting aside a portion of those earnings in a tax-advantaged account toward their retirement years.

-The Internal Revenue Service considers almost everything you own for either investment purposes or personal use to be a capital asset.
+According to the IRS, almost everything you own for either investment purposes or personal use is a capital asset.
 Personal capital assets may include your home, your car, your laptop computer and your lawn mower.
 Investment capital assets may include any stocks or bonds you own, rental property and funds in your 401(k) at work.
-Investment capital assets may also include investments in your individual retirement account.
+On the other hand, investment capital assets may also include investments in your IRA.

 You may experience either a capital gain or a capital loss when you sell a capital asset.
 If you sell a capital asset for more than you paid for it, you typically have a capital gain.
-If you sell a capital asset for less than you paid for it, you typically have a capital loss.
+However, if you sell a capital asset for less than you paid for it, you typically have a capital loss.

-The Internal Revenue Service considers any gain from the sale of a capital asset that you held for one year or less to be a short-term capital gain, while gains on capital assets that you held for longer than one year are considered long-term capital gains.
+The IRS considers any gain from the sale of a capital asset that you held for one year or less to be a short-term capital gain.
+On the other hand, gains on capital assets that you held for longer than one year are considered long-term capital gains.

 Mike Parker is a full-time writer, publisher and independent businessman.
 His background includes a career as an investments broker with such NYSE member firms as Edward Jones & Company, AG Edwards & Sons and Dean Witter.
 He helped launch DiscoverCard as one of the company's first merchant sales reps.